TheGloriousGenesis/CS_Learning/Docker/README.md

 ### Demo specific configuration

 #### Travis CI

   - one of many continuous integration services.
 Free and open source to use
   - Tip: With continuous integration, they must be given instructions on how to run the build stage and if it needs to run tests before deploying onto a server.
-To deploy onto
+Have a dev dockerfile to build and run tests, then deploy prod dockerfile.

 #### AWS

 - AWS Elastic beanstalk
   - Server with load balancer for serving web applications
   - Client --> Load Balancer server --> VM running docker
   - Pros: Manages traffic by dynamically spawning/removing VMs depending on incoming traffic
+  - Tip: Ensure you delete applications you are no longer using or else they can incur cost! can do this from the main dashboard-> applications-> select current application -> actions -> delete
 - IAM
   - Manages permissions for external services connecting to app in AWS
   - Tip: Ensure you note down somewhere the access key and secret key when you generate them
 - S3 (AWS):
   - Scalable storage in the Cloud
 - AWS EB CLI
   - When you need to see logs on your local machine and can't be bothered to see them in GUI, use EB CLI
   - Must initiate it within the directory in which you want logs of.

 ## Docker for Machine Learning